SrBeboIOET/pruebas/auth2.0.md

 - **Access Control:** The backend auth service ensures users have the right permissions for the requested resource.
 - **Communication:** All communication between user interfaces and backend services should be secured (HTTPS).
 - **Security:** Apply security measures to prevent unauthorized access and data breaches.

+## What is Open Policy Agent [(OPA)](https://www.openpolicyagent.org/docs/latest/)?
+Is an open-source, general-purpose policy engine that enables organizations to define and enforce policies across various aspects of their software systems.
+OPA provides a declarative language for expressing policies and a runtime environment for evaluating them against incoming requests or data.

+OPA allows you to decouple policy logic from application code, making it easier to manage and update policies independently.
+It can be integrated into various layers of an application stack, such as microservices, APIs, and admission control in Kubernetes clusters.
+With OPA, you can define fine-grained access controls, authorization rules, and other policies, ensuring security and compliance across your system.

+## How can I configure the permissions using OPA?
+It depends on your project's structure and the conventions followed in your development environment, but generally, permissions are configured in a configuration file named data.yaml, in which you specify the application's name, roles, permissions, and the endpoints that each user type can access depending on their role.